Hugh-Kumbi/Cybersecurity-Portfolio/IV. Assests Threats and Vulnerabilities/Instructions.md

 For example, one recommendation might be to have procedures in place to revoke access to files when an employee is no longer with the company.

+# 7.1 Conducting a Vulnerability Assessment

+## Scenario

+You are a newly hired cybersecurity analyst for an e-commerce company.
+The company stores information on a remote database server, since many of the employees work remotely from locations all around the world.
+Employees of the company regularly query, or request, data from the server to find potential customers.
+The database has been open to the public since the company's launch three years ago.
+As a cybersecurity professional, you recognize that keeping the database server open to the public is a serious vulnerability.

+You are tasked with completing a vulnerability assessment of the situation to communicate the potential risks to decision makers at the company.
+You must create a written report that explains how the vulnerable server is a risk to business operations and how it can be secured.

+## Step-By-Step Instructions

+## Part 1: Open a Report Template

+### Step 1: Access the template
+Use the following template to construct your written report.

+To use the template for this course item:

+Click the following link and select Use Template: [Vulnerability Assessment Report](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/Vulnerability%20Assessment%20Report.pdf)

+### Step 2: Access supporting materials
+The following materials will help you complete this activity.
+Keep them open as you proceed to the next steps.
+You will use this resource in Part 2 of this activity.

+To use the supporting materials for this course item:

+Click the following link and select *Use Template:* [NIST SP 800-30 Rev. 1](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/NIST%20SP%20800-30%20Rev.%201.pdf)

+### Step 3: Review Information About the Vulnerable Server

+In this activity, we have provided you with the **System Description** and **Scope** of the *[Vulnerability Assessment Report](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/Vulnerability%20Assessment%20Report.pdf)* in the template provided.
+Vulnerability assessments include a description of the system being evaluated and the scope of the project.

+Review the **System Description** and **Scope** of the *[Vulnerability Assessment Report](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/Vulnerability%20Assessment%20Report.pdf)*.

+The **System Description** highlights the relevant components, architecture, and dependencies of the system being assessed.
+All of these parts and connections make up the attack surface of the vulnerable information system.

+The **Scope** specifies the focus and boundaries of the assessment.
+For example, you might specify that the scope of this assessment only relates to the confidentiality, availability, and integrity of the data on the server — not the physical security of the server or its related IT systems.

+## Part 2 - Perform the Risk Assessment

+### Step 1.
+Explain the Purpose of the Information System

+Use the [NIST SP 800-30 Rev. 1](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/NIST%20SP%20800-30%20Rev.%201.pdf) resource to complete this activity.

+Once you have reviewed  the  system description and scope, you will write  a purpose statement.
+The purpose section helps stakeholders understand the underlying objective and intended outcome of your analysis.
+A purpose statement also connects the technical objectives of your analysis with the organization's goals.

+Consider what you know about the server:

+* *How is the database server valuable to the business?*

+* *Why is it important for the business to secure the data on the server?*

+* *How might the server impact the business if it were disabled?*

+In the **Purpose** section of the report, use the questions provided and write **3-5 sentences** (60-100 words) describing the reason(s) for conducting this vulnerability analysis.

+### Step 2.
+Identify Potential Threat Sources

+Explore the *Threat sources* section of the *[NIST SP 800-30 Rev. 1](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/NIST%20SP%20800-30%20Rev.%201.pdf)* resource.
+Using what you know about the vulnerable database server, notice the threat types and examples described.

+In the **Threat Source** column of the Risk Assessment table of your template, **identify three** potential threats.
+Choose the threats based on the information you have gathered from the system description, scope, purpose, and *[NIST SP 800-30 Rev. 1](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/NIST%20SP%20800-30%20Rev.%201.pdf)* resource.

+### Step 3.
+Identify Potential Threat Events

+*[NIST SP 800-30 Rev. 1](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/NIST%20SP%20800-30%20Rev.%201.pdf)* provides a comprehensive list of possible security events that could compromise a vulnerable information system — labeled *Threat events*.
+This list covers what attackers from different groups typically try to achieve and how good they are at it.
+For example, a business competitor might have the technical capabilities needed to conduct a denial of service attack.

+Explore the *Threat events* section in the resource.
+Then, **identify three** threat events that could be initiated based on the threat sources you identified.
+Write the three threat events in the **Threat Event** column of the Risk Assessment table in your template.

+### Step 4.
+Calculate the Risk of Potential Threats

+You may recall from an earlier reading about [Calculating Risk](https://github.com/Hugh-Kumbi/Cybersecurity-Portfolio/blob/main/IV.%20Assests%20Threats%20and%20Vulnerabilities/Calculating%20Risks.pdf) that potential threats and vulnerabilities are important factors to think about when evaluating the security of an asset.

+Refer to the likelihood and severity sections of the *NIST SP 800-30 Rev. 1* resource and ask yourself the following questions about each threat that you identified earlier:

+* *How frequently could this happen?*

+* *Would critical business functions be impacted?*

+* *How might this affect the business and its customers?*

+Then, estimate a **Likelihood** score (1-3) and **Severity** score (1-3) for each threat and add your scores to the corresponding columns of the Risk Assessment table in your template.
+After that, calculate an overall **Risk** score (1-9) for each threat using the formula (**likelihood x severity = ris*k**).

+**Note:** The number of rows in a risk table can vary depending on the complexity and scope of the assessment.
+In general, it should provide stakeholders with a comprehensive overview of all significant risks.

+## Part 3 - Propose Security Recommendations

+### Step 1.
+Explain Your Approach

+Another section that's commonly included in a vulnerability assessment is an explanation of your approach.
+This helps stakeholders understand your thought process of evaluating the risks you've identified — adding valuable context for stakeholders.

+You are conducting a *qualitative* vulnerability assessment, which relies on subjective judgment to assess the likelihood and severity of risks.
+Your task here is to estimate how bad attacks could be by judging their chances based on your security knowledge.
+Qualitative vulnerability assessments are useful for identifying high-level risks facing an organization.
+This information helps organizations make informed decisions about resource allocation, project planning, and other aspects of their business operations.

+In the **Approach** section of your template, write **3-5 sentence** (60-100 words) explaining why you selected the 3 specific threat sources/events you chose and why you think they're significant business risks.

+### Step 2.
+Propose a Remediation Strategy

+After performing a vulnerability assessment, creating a well-defined remediation strategy is crucial for protecting your systems and data.
+The remediation strategy should provide stakeholders with actionable steps that can be taken to remediate, or fix, vulnerabilities to avoid threats.

+**Note:** Certain threats cannot be fixed.
+In those cases, it's equally important to consider a *mitigation strategy* — a plan to reduce the severity of a threat.

+Think about the risks that could remediate and/or mitigate using security controls like:

+* Principle of least privilege

+* Defense in depth

+* Multi-factor authentication (MFA)

+* Authentication, Authorization, Accounting (AAA) framework

+In the **Remediation** section of the template, write **3-5 sentences** (60-100 words) summarizing specific security controls that could be implemented to remediate or mitigate the risks to the information system.

+Align your suggestions with the risks you've assessed.
+For example, you might suggest public key infrastructure (PKI) to address exfiltration of sensitive information.

+### What to Include in Your Response

+Be sure to address the following elements in your completed activity:

+* 3-5 sentences describing the reasons for conducting the security analysis in the **Purpose** section

+* A completed **Risk Assessment** section

+* 3-5 sentences explaining your reasoning for the identified risks in the **Approach** section

+* 3-5 sentences summarizing a *remediation and/or mitigation* strategy in the **Remediation** section